 Now that you know your requirements, you can start to look at the different options for servers.

 There are a few things you’ll want to keep an eye out for.
-Make sure to choose a server that…
+Make sure to choose a web server that…

 - has enough bandwidth to accommodate the number of viewers